 So where am I going with all this you ask?
 My real estate websites rank among some of the best in the entire state of S.C. for real estate searches and I track the analytical data.
 What I have seen is there is A LOT, and I mean A LOT of interest in living here in the Charleston area.
 However, most can’t afford to live here.
 I see thousands of people per week search homes in the area, I talk to a few prospects a week and come to realize living here is out of the grasp for most.
 Especially for those who dream of being anywhere “near” water or the beach.
-Forbes magazine just wrote an article and said Trulia Housing Economist Ralph McLaughlin ranked Charleston SC #2 for best most interesting housing markets in the country.
+Fortune magazine just wrote an article and said Trulia Housing Economist Ralph McLaughlin ranked Charleston SC #2 for best most interesting housing markets in the country.
 The beginning of the article notes the “first” top ten which include larger metropolitan cities like San Diego, Charlotte NC, and New Orleans, but then goes on to explain how Charleston SC and Grand Rapids Michigan end up also making the list: “This underscores the growing problem of affordability in many cities where jobs are plentiful.
 At a certain point the affordability problem grows so bad that people are forced to leave the cities with the best job prospects and move to a place where they can afford to buy a home”.

 He is referencing most can’t afford to live in cities like San Diego, so they choose cities like Charleston SC instead, but it’s my contention that most can’t afford here either, and I have proof because I see it all the time.
 The most viewed pages on my sites are regularly homes under $100,000, and the next most view pages is homes $200k – $300k.
 It’s not like we don’t have homes here in that price range, but what you’ll get for your money is not what people want to live in.
 In a recent article by The Post & Courier about this topic they reference a retail store on King St that struggled to find employees to work there simply because of parking costs.
 There are even instances where restaurants downtown are being forced to close because they can’t find servers to work, because what’s called “work force” staff can’t afford to live downtown.
 This is becoming a huge issue throughout downtown and Mount Pleasant, “work force” employees can’t find affordable housing on the income they make so many businesses struggle finding employees.
 Businesses known for hiring low-skill workers like retail, restaurants, cleaning & maintenance, etc have to come in from over 40 mins to hour drive to work one way.
 Developers aren’t helping themselves, because as more and more hotels are built to cash in on the popularity of Charleston’s tourism prosperity this uses up available “dirt” real estate that could otherwise be developed for housing.
 Thus, driving up the cost of long term housing such as apartments, condos, housing developments.

 Then you’ll have those who think they want a second home, and thus I get thousands of visitors looking at homes on Kiawah Island, because they have done a week visit to the famed golf resort, but they too fall off.
 In my opinion it’s because they too realize it’s out of the affordability range for even those who can afford a vacation home.
 Small one bedroom condos on the beach communities go from $250k – $350+ for beachfront.

 Of the eight metropolitan areas in South Carolina, the Charleston area is the most expensive.
 The average cost of goods and services is 5.5% higher in Charleston than it is across the state.
 Renters in particular pay significantly more in South Carolina’s most expensive city than they do across the state.
 While the average renter in Charleston paid 94.6% of the average renter’s expenses across the country, the average renter in South Carolina paid just 76.3% of what the average renter paid nationwide.
 Rentals are gauged in terms of “doors”, and bedrooms.

 Based on per capita income Mount Pleasant SC is #1 the most expensive in the state.
 The average cost for a “bedroom” in Mt Pleasant is almost $700, whereas in Columbia SC you can rent an entire 2 or 3 bedroom apartment for $700.

 In short, Charleston SC isn’t as affordable as one might think because they lump us into the misconceived perception of “South Carolina”, when in fact Charleston is far from being like anywhere in the state.